AbstractSDK/app-template/frontend/README.md

 - Wallet connection and management using Graz
 - Creation of Abstract Accounts
-- Querying Abstract Account information via the Abstract Subgraph GraphQL API
+- Querying Abstract Account information via the Abstract GraphQL API
 - Code generation for type-safe interactions with smart contracts using Abstract Codegen